Outer-Wilds-New-Horizons/new-horizons/README.md

 <!-- /TOC -->

 ## Incompatible mods
-- Autoresume (breaks the ship's warp drive).
+- Autoresume.
 - Multiplayer mods like QSB and OWO.
+QSB actually kinda works decently as long as you don't warp.

 ## Roadmap
 - Heightmaps/texturemaps (Done)